U.S. #2854-61

 Mildred Bailey

 Mildred Bailey was born in 1907 in Tekoa, Washington.
 While still in her teens she demonstrated sheet music and played at movie houses.
 In 1929 she joined Paul Whiteman’s band, and became the first female big-band vocalist.
-During this period she married Red Norvo, also a member of the band, and became known as “The Rockin’ Chair Lady,” due to her brilliant performance of the tune “Rockin’ Chair.”
+During this period, she married Red Norvo, also a member of the band, and became known as “The Rockin’ Chair Lady,” due to her brilliant performance of the tune “Rockin’ Chair.”
 In 1932 Bailey was injured in an automobile accident, forcing her into inactivity.

-In 1933 Bailey left Whiteman’s band, and with Norvo jointly lead a band.
+The following year, Bailey left Whiteman’s band, and with Norvo jointly lead a band.
 After 1939 she mainly worked as a solo act, and was featured on radio shows, including Benny Goodman’s, with whom she recorded.
 In 1944 and ’45 she had her own successful radio show.

 Perhaps Mildred Bailey’s greatest work was with Norvo, doing swing arrangements of Eddie Sauter songs.
 The couple was very popular, and billed as “Mr. and Mrs. Swing.”
 Bailey was the first non-black singer accepted in jazz.
 Her vocal phrasing and high-pitched voice thrilled audiences, especially on ballads and soulful blues tunes.
 Bailey’s legacy lives on through the many recordings she made under her own name and the many famous musicians she sang with.